MicrosoftDocs/dynamics-365-project-operations/articles/psa/create-work-hours-template.md

 The calendar template that's applied to a project is a copy of the calendar template defined in your organization’s settings.

 > [!NOTE]
-> If you change the referenced calendar template, those changes don't propagate to the working hours of the project.
+> If you change the calendar template, those changes don't propagate to the working hours of the project.
 To change the working hours of the project, a new template must be applied.

 To create a calendar template for your organization, there are two key requirements: